-Captain Comet and his team reached the seminar address and spread out with Dolphin and Starman, keeping a careful eye on Killer Moth, the Hooded Hangman, and Mayflower.
+Captain Comet and his current Rehab Squad team reached the seminar address and spread out.
+Dolphin and Starman kept a careful eye on Killer Moth, the Hooded Hangman, and Mayflower.

 “This place is quite posh.
 I expected less here in the Colonies,” teased Mayflower.

 Killer Moth admired the pretty British girl’s figure in her tight Pilgrim costume.
 Nice legs on that one, he thought.

 As the Hooded Hangman clenched his fists as if he was spoiling for a fight, Dolphin leaned close to Starman.
 “If there’s trouble, you watch Moth, and I’ll watch the other two,” she whispered.

 Will Payton nodded.
 “I only have eyes for you, but I’ll do my best,” he said.
 The platinum blonde smiled as she punched him playfully on the arm.